 Caabu delegation meets Bedouin community due to have their homes demolished the following day

-Last week a Caabu parliamentary delegation to the West Bank met a Bedouin community hours after they had been told that their homes would be demolished by Israeli authorities the next day.
+In May 2012 a Caabu parliamentary delegation to the West Bank met a Bedouin community hours after they had been told that their homes would be demolished by Israeli authorities the next day.

 The eight families living in al-Khan al-Ahmar – Kurshan community recently received new pre-fabricated houses from an international NGO.
 The community is located in the Ma’ale Adumim “bubble” – an area of the West Bank on the Jerusalem periphery which is earmarked for the expansion of settlements.